DannyArends/CTLmapping/README.md

     $ make static                                            # Compile the static library
     $ make shared                                            # Compile the shared library

-C code can also be compiled also into static or dynamic link libraries, when using the appropriate makefile commands.
+C code can also be compiled also into static or dynamic libraries, when using the appropriate makefile commands and can then be used in your own software as external dependancy with minimal coupling to your own software.

 #### (D 2.0 version)